HolgerJanz/FastAssembler/README.md

 - new pseudo command INS to insert binary data

 - fix END issue, processing of source was not aborted but the source in buffer was further processed

+- also the ; character can be used to indicate a comment line (like with character *)

+- allow spaces in empty lines before the error "Unexpected end of line" was raised if an empty line contains spaces

 - improved position information for error messages